 This position is located in Wilson, North Carolina.

-The primary purpose of the Residential Life Trainer involves the care, supervision and welfare of students who are deaf and/or hard of hearing in the residential setting at Eastern NC School for the Deaf.
-Duties include direct supervision of students while in dormitory areas, dining hall, on transportation routes and on community outings; and helping with homework, daily living skills (dressing, eating, personal care, etc.), social-behavioral management skills and leisure-recreational activities.
-Additionally, an individual in this position will help transport deaf and/or hard of hearing students; drive State activity buses, vans and automobiles; and act as a monitor in vehicles and on the charter bus.
-This position will also be responsible for maintaining records, following and implementing procedures/policies, and other assigned duties.
-The Residential Life Trainer may also aid students who have additional health impairments, multiple disabilities and/or behavior issues.
+The primary role of the Residential Life Trainer (RLT) involves active involvement in the intentional care, supervision, and overall welfare of the students participating in the ENCSD Boarding Program.
+Duties of an RLT include direct supervision of students while in dormitory/on campus facilities, ensuring safety of all boarding students in designated care, participation in transportation routes as both a monitor and/or driver, and involvement in student community outings and field trips.
+In addition, Residential Life Trainers will maintain involvement with students during the afternoons to aid in activities such as homework, leisure-recreation activities, and daily living skills (e.g., eating, personal care, dressing, etc.).
+RLTs will assist students in practicing appropriate social-emotional skills, plan activities that promote student development, and model positive behavior for students.
+This position is also responsible for maintaining records, following/implementing policies and procedures, and other duties as assigned.
+The Residential Life Trainer may also aid students who have additional needs, such as those related to additional disabilities and/or behavior challenges.
 This position may also be called upon based upon a staff rotation list to assist with weekend transportation and field trips to assure the safety of the students.

-This is a 3rd Shift, 10-month position that follows the School Calendar and pays a 10% shift differential for all hours worked on 3rd shift.
+These positions follow a 10-month school Calendar and pays a 10% shift differential for all hours worked on 2nd or 3rd shift.
 Shift assignments are based on business needs and can be altered throughout the school year.

 Knowledge, Skills and Abilities / Competencies